pfautrero/xia/README.md

 # 1. How to use Inkscape extension?

-see the dedicated french documentation [using inkscape extension](./doc/xia-fr.md)
+see the dedicated french documentation [using inkscape extension](./doc/xia-fr.md) see the dedicated english documentation [using inkscape extension](./doc/xia-en.md)

 # 2. How to use xiajs?